The Best 14 Flowering Trees for Ohio Yards

 Limelight Hydrangea in Fall

-The limelight hydrangea produces enormous, pale green blooms that turn cream or pink as summer fades into fall.
+The limelight hydrangea produces enormous pale green blooms that turn cream or pink as summer fades into fall.

-13. Purple Prince Crabapple Tree
+12. Purple Prince Crabapple Tree

 For best results, plant purple prince crabapple trees in the late spring but no later than early fall.
 It will require occasional maintenance and is best pruned in late winter once the threat of extreme cold temperatures has passed.
-Wintertime is the best showing of this tree, as the purple leaves and maroon berries are beautiful against a more bleak landscape.
+Wintertime is the best showing of this tree, as the purple leaves and maroon berries are beautiful against a bleaker landscape.
 During spring, you can expect gorgeous rose-red flowers.
-These crabapple trees grow up to 20 feet tall and can live up to 50 years!
+These crabapple trees grow up to 20 feet tall and can live up to 50 years.

 Central Park, New York City Malus 'Purple Prince'

-The Purple Prince Crabapple Tree is a popular choice for urban areas as it can thrive in inner city environments.
+The purple prince crabapple tree is a popular choice for urban areas as it can thrive in inner city environments.

-14. Northern Catalpa Tree
+13. Northern Catalpa Tree

 The beautiful northern catalpa tree is generally used as an ornamental shade tree in Ohio yards.
 The wood is very resistant to rot and grows rapidly.
 It’s a highly adaptable tree and can even do well in dry soil or soil that is primarily clay.
 Several diseases are known to strike these trees, but they’re pretty minor and don’t pose a severe threat.
 You will immediately notice the main flowering structure consists of a vast truss of individual white flowers with small amounts of yellow, orange, and purple.